 The quality of your life years later may depend on it.
 Mine sure has been affected by it — and not in any way you would want to imitate.

-What my years of computer work did to me
+What years of computer work did

 Whether working on a laptop or desktop or even using your phone, notice the position of your head and neck.
 An average head weighs about 10 pounds, and some or all of that weight is pulling on muscles if not aligned properly.